usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 entities may have more limited or inflexible budgets than other entities.
-The Department is very sensitive to the need to craft a workable approach for small entities and has taken the needs of small public entities into account at every stage in the rulemaking process, consistent with the Regulatory Flexibility Act of 1980 and Executive Order 13272.
-99 The NPRM asked a series of questions about the impact of the rulemaking on small public entities, including about the compliance costs and challenges that small entities might face in conforming with the rulemaking, the current level of accessibility of small public entities’ web content and mobile apps, and whether it would be appropriate to adopt different technical standards or compliance time frames for small public entities.
-100
+The Department is very sensitive to the need to craft a workable approach for small entities and has taken the needs of small public entities into account at every stage in the rulemaking process, consistent with the Regulatory Flexibility Act of 1980 and Executive Order 13272. {% fn 99 %} The NPRM asked a series of questions about the impact of the rulemaking on small public entities, including about the compliance costs and challenges that small entities might face in conforming with the rulemaking, the current level of accessibility of small public entities’ web content and mobile apps, and whether it would be appropriate to adopt different technical standards or compliance time frames for small public entities. {% fn 100 %}

-The Department has reviewed public comments, including a comment from the Small Business Administration Office of Advocacy, 101 attended a virtual roundtable session hosted by the Small Business Administration at which approximately 200 members of the public were present, and carefully considered this topic.
+The Department has reviewed public comments, including a comment from the Small Business Administration Office of Advocacy, {% fn 101 %} attended a virtual roundtable session hosted by the Small Business Administration at which approximately 200 members of the public were present, and carefully considered this topic.
 In light of its review and consideration, the Department believes that the most appropriate means of reducing